 A detailed examination of the expenditure, employment, and tax impacts generated by the South Bend Mishawaka area tourism and travel industry, as well as the industry structure, has been conducted for Visit South Bend Mishawaka.

-The major findings of the 2019 study follow:
+The major findings of the 2021 study follow:

-- The tourism and travel industry contributed \$1.1 billion to St. Joseph County's economy in 2019.
-Direct expenditures by tourists accounted for \$708.5 million of this total-a real growth of 4.7 percent annually since 2017. - The tourism industry generated over \$266.4 million in tax revenues to government: \$100.6 million to the state, \$54.2 million locally, and \$111.5 million to the federal government. - A total of 11,507 jobs in St. Joseph County resulted from the industry in 2019.
-Direct spending created 8,357 of these jobs. - Over one-third of the jobs created were in high wage occupations. - The tourism-generated jobs provided over \$228.4 million in wages to St. Joseph County workers-an increase of \$27.9 million over 2017 wages. - Residents of St. Joseph County spent an additional \$131 million with the local tourism industry.
-This direct spending created 1,521 jobs. - Expenditures by category showed that shopping, food and beverage, and lodging purchases accounted for three out of every four dollars spent. - Expenditures by industry sector reflected the continued importance of the lodging and attractions sectors to the local tourism industry.
+- The tourism and travel industry contributed \$1.2 billion to St. Joseph County's economy in 2021.
+Direct expenditures by tourists accounted for \$791.9 million of this total-a real growth of 0.5 percent annually since 2019. - The tourism industry generated over \$297.7 million in tax revenues to government \$112.4 million to the state, \$60.6 million locally, and \$124.7 million to the federal government. - A total of 11,777 jobs in St. Joseph County resulted from the industry in 2021.
+Direct spending created 8,553 of these jobs. - Over one-third of the jobs created were in high wage occupations. - The tourism-generated jobs provided nearly \$255.3 million in wages to St. Joseph County workers-an increase of \$26.9 million over 2019 wages. - Residents of St. Joseph County spent an additional \$144 million with the local tourism industry.
+This direct spending created 1,557 jobs. - Expenditures by category showed that shopping, food and beverage, and transportation purchases accounted for three out of every four dollars spent. - Expenditures by industry sector reflected the continued importance of the lodging and attractions sectors to the local tourism industry.
 Three out of every four dollars of all direct spending was from these two sectors.